AshKyd/mediarename/README.md

 this app.
 On Mac use `brew install ffmpeg`.
 On Linux or Windows you'll need to work this out yourself.

+NOTE 2: Also depends on Node.js ^5.2.0 being installed.

 ## Usage

 List available metadata on a video file: